kanak108/Dual-Axis-Solar-Tracker-Controller/README.md

 ## Usage and steps to run the simulation

-1. Open `Solar_Tracker_Model.slx` in Simulink.
+1. Open `Solar_Tracker_Model_Dual_axis.slx` in Simulink.

 2. Configure simulation parameters such as geographical location, time of day, etc.

-3. Run the simulation to observe the solar tracker's performance and energy capture.
+3. Run the files `Run_1.m`, `Run_2.m` and `Run_3.m` in MATLAB.

+4. Again open `Solar_Tracker_Model_Dual_axis.slx` in Simulink, and run the simulation.
+Observe that the solar panels tracking the Sun starts from midnight.
+Notice that the simulation time is taken as 30 seconds that is each 1 second passed in the simulation is equivalent to 1 hour in real-time.

-4. Analyze simulation results using MATLAB scripts provided in the `Analysis` folder.
+5. Analyze the variation of angles using MATLAB file `Graph_of_angles.m`  provided in the folder.

-## Documentation

-For more detailed documentation, refer to the `docs` folder in this repository.
+6. Run the files `Run_4.m` in MATLAB.

+7. Run the model `Comparison_and_analysis.slx`.
+A comparison is done between the proposed Dual-Axis solar tracker model and Fixed solar pv panel.

 ## License